KILTprotocol/sdk-js/docs/contribution-guide.md

  * @param identity - The identity used to revoke the attestation.
 It should be an attester identity, or an identity with delegated rights.
  * @returns A promise containing the [[TxStatus]] (transaction status).
  * @example ```javascript
- * // revoke the attestation that's mapped to the claim hash "0xd8024cdc147c4fa9221cd177" with `identity` (to create `identity`, see `buildFromMnemonic` and `generateMnemonic` in the `Identity` class).
+ * // revoke the attestation mapped to the claim hash "0xd8024cdc147c4fa9221cd177" with `identity`.
+To create `identity`, see `buildFromMnemonic` and `generateMnemonic` in the `Identity` class.
 The attestation can not be un-revoked.
- * Attestation.revoke("0xd8024cdc147c4fa9221cd177", identity)
+ * Attestation.revoke("0xd8024cdc147c4fa9221cd177", identity);
  * ```
  */
 ```